mmagnus/mmagnus/README.md

 - [RNA-Puzzles-Standardized-Submissions](https://github.com/mmagnus/RNA-Puzzles-Standardized-Submissions) - Curated structures submitted to the RNA-Puzzles experiment

 FOR NERDS:
+- 💥 [geekbook](https://github.com/mmagnus/geekbook) - G33KB00K3 - fun to read & fun to write -- 🤓 eXtreme eXtendable note taking system for nerds/geeks (including scientists!) docs: http://geekbook.rtfd.io = beautiful html generator of your markdown-based notes
-- [pubmex]( https://github.com/mmagnus/pubmex) - get a fancy paper title based on detected or given DOI or PMID
+- [pubmex](https://github.com/mmagnus/pubmex) - get a fancy paper title based on detected or given DOI or PMID
 - [emacs-env](https://github.com/mmagnus/emacs-env) - I've been using Emacs for almost 15 years (since 2007) now.
 This's my config file :-) it might be useful for someone.
 - [emacs-pdb-mode](https://github.com/mmagnus/emacs-pdb-mode) - pdb-mode is an emacs-lisp minor mode for Emacs to perform a number of useful editing functions on Protein DataBank (PDB) formatted files.
 XEmacs and/or GNU Emacs are available for most computing platforms.
 - [OrgModeClocking2Calendar](https://github.com/mmagnus/OrgModeClocking2Calendar) - one way synchronization of your clocking (time tracking) entries from OrgMode Emacs to Calendar (Mac only)